Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Check for Puddles Under the Vehicle

-When conducting a visual inspection of your vehicle’s cooling system, one of the first things you should do is check for any puddles of coolant underneath the vehicle.
+When conducting a of your vehicle’s cooling system, one of the first things you should do is check for any puddles of coolant underneath the vehicle.
 Coolant leaks can often manifest as puddles on the ground, so this is a good indicator that there may be a leak in the system.
 Take note of the color and consistency of the liquid – coolant is typically green or orange and has a slightly sweet smell.
 If you notice any puddles forming under your car, it’s important to address the issue promptly to prevent further damage to your engine.

 Look for White Residue on Hoses and Connections